neil314159/portfolio-project-4/README.md

 ## Notable Bugs

 1. Slug Creation
     * Problem: The use of a Django slug is often desirable for publishing articles on a website as it helps to provide a more user-readable URL.
 In this project, I encountered problems in trying to ensure that no two articles with the same title could ever prodiuce an identical slug.
 Initially I used a third party component from the Django Extensions package, which was able to create a unique slug but failed when the title had more than one world.
-I then reverted to generating the slug manually but could not relaibaly ensure that the same slug would not exist for two reviews of the same book.
+I then reverted to generating the slug manually but could not reliably ensure that the same slug would not exist for two reviews of the same book.
-    * Solution: removed the slug from the Model used to represent the book reviews in the databse and swicthed to using an Int-based ID identifier isntead.
+    * Solution: I removed the slug from the Model used to represent the book reviews in the database and switched to using an Int-based ID identifier instead.
 This is slightly less readable but is very effective at guaranteeing uniqueness.
 In the future it would be possible to switch to a UUID-based identifier instead.

 2. Success URLs
     * Problem: For most of the project I encountered issues when supplying a Success URL for the Comment Model.
 This is the address used to redirect to after the comment is created, and I had difficulty in properly capturing the ID of the review connected with the comment.